 Revived Stormwater Enterprise to go before Springs voters in NovemberColorado Springs voters will get to vote on bringing back a stormwater fee in the Nov.
 7 election.

-Approved by City Council in late August at the urging of Mayor John Suthers, the resurrected Stormwater Enterprise would cost $5 a month for residential properties and $30 for all others.
+Approved by City Council in late August at the urging of Mayor John Suthers, the resurrected Stormwater Enterprise would have a monthly fee of $5 for residential properties and $30 an acre for all others.

 According to archived information, that residential rate would be cheaper than the average $7.50 a month for the original Stormwater Enterprise, which billed customers from 2007 to 2009.
 Administrative details are still being worked out, but staffers' plan is to have the enterprise take effect in July 2018, with the invoices included on Colorado Springs Utilities bills.